daniel-robotics4/WRO-SuperNova/README.md

-The propulsion system relies on a DC motor paired with an encoder.
-The motor provides the mechanical force required to move the vehicle, while the encoder outputs two pulse signals (c! hannels A and B) that indicate the rotation direction and speed by measuring the number of pulses per revolution.
+the propulsion system relies on a DC motor paired with an encoder. the motor provides the mechanical force required to move the vehicle, while the encoder outputs two pulse signals (c! hannels A and B) that indicate the rotation direction and speed by measuring the number of pulses per revolution.
 We used these motors for their balance between power, efficiency, and cost, as well as their easy integration with common motor drivers like the L298N.